Risks of buying a property in Thailand

 The Impact of Political Instability

-You’ve got to be aware, political instability can cast a long shadow over your leasehold investment, potentially affecting its value and the overall security of your assets.
+You’ve got to be aware, that political instability can cast a long shadow over your leasehold investment, potentially affecting its value and the overall security of your assets.
 The impact of protests and other forms of social unrest can create stability concerns that reverberate throughout the market.

 With political uncertainty often comes economic flux, which adds another layer to the complex mosaic of investment risks.